tbocek/tomtp/Readme.md

 # TomTP

-A UDP-based transport protocol that takes an "opinionated" approach, similar to QUIC but with a focus on providing reasonable defaults rather than many options, can offer several compelling advantages that make it useful for certain applications.
+A UDP-based transport protocol that takes an "opinionated" approach, similar to QUIC but with a focus on providing reasonable defaults rather than many options.
+The goal is to have lower complexity, simplicity, and security, while still being reasonably performant.

-TomTP is peer-to-peer (P2P) friendly, meaning a P2P-friendly protocol often includes easy integration for NAT traversal, such as UDP hole punching, which can establish connectivity between peers behind NATs without requiring manual firewall configuration.
+TomTP is peer-to-peer (P2P) friendly, meaning a P2P-friendly protocol often includes easy integration for NAT traversal, such as UDP hole punching, multi-homing, where data packets can come from different source addresses.

 ## Similar Projects